mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 **Test cases to automate:**
  - Manual test cases authored by me.
  - Test cases, provided by Guru99 as part of their timeboxed live project demo.
-Tests, related to database changes will be excluded.

 ## Test cases, provided by Guru99